-Thanks for coming – I’m guessing we have a lot in common.
-If you’ve come this far you are probably either a specialist cancer practitioner or a curious patient recovering from cancer and from the effects of treatment.
+Thanks for coming – I’m guessing you are probably either a specialist cancer practitioner or a curious patient recovering from cancer and from the effects of treatment.
 I’m both!
-Although my diagnosis happened almost thirty years ago I never stopped thinking about how to increase my chances of survival through the way I live my daily life.
-And I made it my mission to help others do the same.
+Although my diagnosis happened almost thirty years ago I’ve never stopped trying to increase my chances of survival through the diet and lifestyle choices I make.
+And I’ve made it my mission to help others do the same.

 My name is Dawn Waldron and I’ve dedicated thirty ‘reclaimed’ years to understanding cancer.
 At first it was wholly for my own benefit but it morphed into a clinical practice and teaching career that has helped countless others.
 In 2025, I was surprised and thrilled to receive the Yes to Life Holistic Cancer Care Innovator Award in recognition of my efforts to push the boundaries of holistic cancer care.